 6 Months Before Leaving Active Duty

-- Complete the Preseparation Counseling Checklist (form DD2648).
+- Complete the Preseparation Counseling Checklist found on Form DD2648.

 - Compile your service-treatment records and military hospital reports if you plan on registering for VA medical resources.
 Both of these can be ordered through the National Archives.
 Treatment records are not required for registration or treament at VA.

 - Compile private medical records and hospital reports.